Healthy Living, Healthy Nutrition

 Exercise is another of the most helpful lifestyle changes you can make to improve testosterone production.
 Moving your body with moderate to intense activity a few times a week will work wonders to balance your hormone levels.
 You don’t have to spend entire weekends at the gym or invest in fancy equipment, either.
 Try going for a brisk walk after dinner, parking at the edge of the parking lot instead of close to the entrance, and taking the stairs instead of the elevator to add some “accidental exercise” to your days.
 Then, engage in some high-intensity interval training or strength training (which can be done from the comfort of your home with or without weights) to give your testosterone production an extra boost.

 Now, there’s nothing that says a couple of bites of the foods that reduce testosterone here and there is going to tank your hormone levels.
-But knowing the list of the foods that kill testosterone can help you to eat them only in moderation and to fill your diet with healthier foods for your hormone levels.
+But knowing the 15 foods that kill testosterone can help you to eat them only in moderation and to fill your diet with healthier foods for your hormone levels.
 Food that kills testosterone is not only one of the biggest factors affecting hormone dysregulation, but it’s one of the easiest to change so you can take charge of your health.
 Reduce these foods in addition to adding a supplement to your regimen, exercising regularly, getting enough sleep, and reducing stress, and you’ll be on your way to feeling like yourself again in no time.